wearelighthouse/ManyHands-tina/content/pages/home.md

 ---
 title: Tina Cloud Starter
 blocks:
+  - largeText: |
+      The **number one UX / UI design partner** for digital product teams
+    _template: broughtToYouBy
   - subtitle: >-
       We’re building a community of UX leaders with a passion for helping solve real-world product issues.